-Similar to display advertising, native advertising (or simply, native ads) help publishers to monetize their websites and there’s no doubt that it will continue to woo both sellers and buyers in the adtech industry.
-Before diving into what are mobile native ads and how to run it efficiently, we would like to clear one thing – You can run native ads along with the regular display ads.
-That being said, you need to measure and iterate to find the right balance b/w native ads and display ads.
+Similar to display advertising, native advertising helps publishers to monetize their websites, and there’s no doubt that it will continue to woo both sellers and buyers in the ad tech industry.
+Before diving into what are mobile native ads and how to run them efficiently, we would like to clarify one thing – You can run native ads along with regular display ads.
+That being said, you need to measure and iterate to find the right balance between native ads and display ads.

 What Are Mobile Native Ads?

-Mobile native advertising or mobile native ads enable digital publishers to run ads in the format of their website content, thus the name “native”.
-Native advertising is less intrusive because of the fact that the ads are designed to blend in with the content of the host (website).
+Mobile native advertising or mobile native ads enable digital publishers to run ads in the format of their website content, thus the name “native.”
+Native advertising is less intrusive because the ads are designed to blend in with the content of the host (website).

-Generally, mobile native ads go by various names – Sponsored content, Promoted content, Paid content, etc. Even though they are sponsored by brands, they are hosted on the publisher’s site and there’ll be no CTA to an advertiser’s landing page.
+Generally, mobile native ads go by various names – Sponsored content, Promoted content, Paid content, etc. Here’s an example of a mobile native ad on Business Insider:

 Best Mobile Native Ad Formats

-This mobile native ad format is best suitable for social media feeds (Facebook, Pinterest, Twitter, Tumblr, etc.) where ads are made to fit with the form of social media posts.
-Though the open web can’t use the format, it’s a good example to refer.
+This mobile native ad format is best suitable for social media feeds (Facebook, Pinterest, Twitter, Tumblr, etc.) where ads are made to fit with social media posts.
+The open web can’t use the format, but it’s a good example.

-This ad format is used by the e-commerce publishers/website owners.
-The ads (promoted products) are mixed with product listing as shown below. e-Commerce publishers usually prefer this advertising method since it displays products or deals relevant to the visitor’s interests.
+This ad format is used by e-commerce publishers/website owners.
+The ads (promoted products) are mixed with product listings, as shown below.
+E-commerce publishers prefer this advertising method since it displays products or deals relevant to visitors’ interests.

 Get Started With Mobile Native Advertising

-If you would like to run native ads (third-party) on your site, you need to configure ad server and connect with a native demand platform.
-On a higher-level, this is how native ads are fetched.
+To run native ads (third-party) on your site, you must configure an ad server and connect with a native demand platform.
+On a higher level, this is how native ads are fetched.

 In native advertising, advertisers’ ad servers provide different components of a native creative such as headline, landing page URL, images, and logo, instead of returning an ad tag*.
-Publisher’s ad server (e.g. Google Ad Manager) collects the components and generates an ad that is appropriate to be served on mobile devices and fits with the surrounding content of the particular page (Src).
+The publisher’s ad server (e.g., Google Ad Manager) collects the components.
+It generates an ad that is appropriate to be served on mobile devices and fits with the surrounding content of the particular page.

-*In case of typical banner advertising, an advertiser provides an ad creative (an image or ad tag) with a fixed size via a third-party ad server.
-And, Google Ad Manager, without making any changes in the ad, serves the ad into the stated size.
+*In the case of typical banner advertising, an advertiser provides an ad creative (an image or ad tag) with a fixed size via a third-party ad server.
+And Google Ad Manager, without making any changes to the ad, serves the ad in the stated size.